Squeeze Momentum Indicator: How to Trade Explosive Breakouts

 Reading the Visual Signals

-The indicator uses two main parts on your chart to show you what's happening.
+The indicator uses two main parts on your chart.

 The Dot System